 How to Sign a U.S. Passport

-Most documents that require a signature and are not signed are considered invalid.
-So, the same goes for a passport.
-After you have applied for your passport and received it in the mail, there are a few things you must do after receiving it.
-The first is check if your name, date of birth, and any other vital information are correct before you sign a passport before it’s considered valid.
+After you have applied for your passport and received it in the mail, there are a few things you must do upon receiving it.
+Besides checking that your name, date of birth, and other vital information are correct, you’ll need to sign a passport before it’s considered valid.

-Most importantly, your name is spelled right.
+So, most importantly, check that your name is spelled right.
 Check your DoB and that your passport photo is yours, too.
 If not, return your passport with the correct name spelling.
-Also, if you change your name, send the passport back with a name of change form.
-If all the information on your new passport is correct, proceed to locate the page where you must sign.
+Also, if you change your name, return the passport with a name of change form.
+If all the information on your new passport is correct, locate the page where you must sign.

 Where to Sign A Passport